Photograph by: Sebastiano Erras.

 Drilling tools also include drill bits, both chemical and mechanical, which are considered among construction tools and are used in industrial settings for rapid machining.

+Clamps are used for gluing.
 Different types of clamps that were built according to the type of gluing to be carried out:

 Bench vices — for squaring the edges of large solid wood pieces that were glued onto surfaces and then shaped: especially for capitals and furniture bases.